Cj-bc/slacker/README.md

  * Check whether token is avilable
  * Don't require initializing when it is upgraded
  * better user experiences ( guide for use )
+ * treat with heredocument
+ * shortcut for person/room's name(make alias)

 # problems I have
  * What's the best grammer ??